carloscheddar/SailsjsStarterKit/README.md

     ```nodemon -e js,coffee app.js```
 - Use an HTML to Jade converter for the templates found online.
 I've been using this one http://html2jade.aaron-powell.com/
 - Use autoenv to automatically load the .env file to the environment.
+- You must add your google analytics token in order to get the data

 ### Bugs